illumio/illumio.core/README.md

 ## Support

 The `illumio.illumio` collection is released and distributed as open source software subject to the included [LICENSE](LICENSE).
 Illumio has no obligation or responsibility related to the package with respect to support, maintenance, availability, security or otherwise.
 Please read the entire [LICENSE](LICENSE) for additional information regarding the permissions and limitations.
-Support is offered on a best-effort basis through the Illumio app integrations team and project contributors.
+Support is offered on a best-effort basis through the [Illumio app integrations team](mailto:app-integrations@illumio.com) and project contributors.

+## Contributing

+See the project's [CONTRIBUTING](.github/CONTRIBUTING.md) document for details.

 ## License